nafis01aa/Userbot/README.md

 cd Userbot
 ```

-Then, edit the config.json file in this folder by nano command:-
+Then, edit the config.json file in this folder by nano editor using this command:-

 ```
 nano config.json